Methodology

 - Coverage honesty: Locations with insufficient data are excluded from results.
 Their absence is reported in the footer along with the eligible count.

-- Comparability: Every signal is normalised against the full US universe of locations in the current month.
+- Comparability: Every signal is normalized against the full US universe of locations in the current month.
 Local rankings are derivative of national context, not independent of it.

 - Reproducibility: Given the same inputs, the same ranking produces the same scores every time.
 No randomness, no machine-learning black boxes.